 This set comes with the meat grinder (which has two settings, coarse and fine), a slicer/shredder, and a fruit and vegetable strainer.

-Get a deal on meat at the market, take it home, grind your own burgers, and freeze them for later use.
+Get a deal on meat, take it home, and use the grinder attachment to make your own burgers, and freeze them for later use.
 The slicer and shredder make short work of cheese, carrots, and potatoes.
 Use the strainer for applesauce, pasta sauce, or your own salsa.

 How to Use Your Kitchenaid Mixer Grinder Attachment